<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Chain retailers construct the stations on their own sites, so they own the entire station.
 Their stations also usually fly their own brand flag.

-Chain retailers buy an enormous among of fuel, usually on a rack basis, but also on a spot basis.
+Chain retailers buy an enormous amount of fuel, usually on a rack basis, but also on a spot basis.
 Remember – they are HUGE fuel buyers and most often are aggressive negotiators with their suppliers.
-Their fuel buying operations are among the most sophisticated in the industry.
+Their fuel-buying operations are among the most sophisticated in the industry.
 They leave nothing on the table!

 Looking Ahead